-Maryland law authorizes law enforcement training on human trafficking.
+Maryland law mandates law enforcement training on sex trafficking.
 Single party consent to audiotaping is permitted when an officer's safety is in jeopardy; however, such communications cannot be recorded or used in a criminal proceeding.
-Wiretapping is allowed for investigations of sex trafficking, "kidnapping," ICSE, and "sexual solicitation of a minor," giving law enforcement powerful tools to investigate and collect actionable evidence for prosecutions.
-Use of a decoy and use of the Internet are permitted in an investigation of "sexual solicitation of a minor," which is violated when a defendant solicits by computer or Internet a law enforcement officer posing as a minor; accordingly, a defendant would be prohibited from asserting a defense based on the fact that an actual minor was not involved in the investigation.
-Maryland law requires law enforcement to report missing children, but does not mandate reporting of located children.
+Wiretapping is allowed for investigations of sex trafficking, "kidnapping," CSAM, and "sexual solicitation of a minor," giving law enforcement powerful tools to investigate and collect actionable evidence for prosecutions.
+Use of a decoy and use of the Internet are permitted in an investigation of "sexual solicitation of a minor," which is violated when a defendant solicits by any means, including the computer or Internet, a law enforcement officer posing as a minor; accordingly, a defendant would be prohibited from asserting a defense based on the fact that an actual minor was not involved in the investigation.
+State law requires reporting of missing and located missing children.